MalaGopal/Newton-s-Cradle/README.md

-# Newton-s-Cradle
+# Newton's cradle
-Newton's Cradle explains momentum
+Newton's Cradle aptly demonstrates the principle of the conservation of momentum (mass times speed).
+This principle states that when two objects collide, the total momentum of the objects before the collision is equal to the total momentum of the objects after the collision.